tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 }' "https://{yourOktaDomain}/api/v1/inlineHooks"
 ~~~

-> Note: `X-Other-Header` is an example of an additional optional header you specify for Okta to pass to your external service.
+> Note: `X-Other-Header` is an example of an additional header, which you can optionally specify.
+For each additional optional header, you choose the name and value you wish Okta to pass.

 ##### Response Example
 {:.api .api-response .api-response-example}